-Any part of a hazardous facility site where hazardous substances are used, stored, manufactured, mixed, packaged, loaded, unloaded or otherwise handled shall be designed, constructed and operated in a manner that prevents:
+Any part of a hazardous facility site where Hazardous Substances are used, stored, manufactured, mixed, packaged, loaded, unloaded or otherwise handled shall be designed, constructed and operated in a manner that prevents:

-- (i) The contamination of air, land and/or water (including groundwater and potable water supplies) in the event of a spill or other unintentional release of hazardous substances. - (ii) The entry or discharge of the hazardous substance into the stormwater drainage system in the event of a spill or other unintentional release. - (iii) The entry or discharge of the hazardous substance into the sewerage system in the event of a spill or other unintentional release.
+- (i) The contamination of air, land and/or water (including groundwater and water supplies used for drinking and domestic purposes) in the event of a spill or other unintentional release of Hazardous Substances. - (ii) The entry or discharge of the hazardous substance into the stormwater drainage system in the event of a spill or other unintentional release. - (iii) The entry or discharge of the hazardous substance into the sewerage system in the event of a spill or other unintentional release.